-This guide assumes you already have a VPS setup and running and a Domain already setup on Cloudflare.
-If you're yet to select a VPS Consider using my referral link to support the blog.
+This guide assumes you already have a VPS setup and running and a Domain already set up on Cloudflare.

 Deploy GitLab on Docker with Docker Compose

 This tutorial assumes that you've already installed Docker and Docker compose on your VPS.

 First, let's create the Docker-compose file that will spin up our service -I like to put all my docker containers in the same folder.

 In the docker-compose.yml file use the following YAML to define the service we want to deploy